Английская поэзия

 Edmund Spenser (Эдмунд Спенсер)

-THe world that cannot deeme of worthy things,
+The world, that cannot deeme of worthy things,

-when I doe praise her, say I doe but flatter:
+When I doe praise her, say I doe but flatter:

-begin his witlesse note apace to clatter.
+Begin his witlesse note apace to clatter.

-but not to deeme of her desert aspyre.
+But not to deeme of her desert aspyre.

 Deepe in the closet of my parts entyre,

-her worth is written with a golden quill:
+Her worth is written with a golden quill,

-that me with heauenly fury doth inspire,
+That me with heavenly fury doth inspire,

-and my glad mouth with her sweet prayses fill.
+And my glad mouth with her sweet prayses fill:

 Edmund Spenser's other poems:

-Количество обращений к стихотворению: 1339
+Количество обращений к стихотворению: 1783

 Последние стихотворения